-- WATCH THE CHINA TRIBUNAL INTERIM JUDGEMENT – The Tribunal recently announced that they unanimously, beyond reasonable doubt, believe forced organ harvesting has happened on a substantial scale to a substantial number of victims.
-Their final judgement is due June 2019.
+WATCH THE SHORT FILM CHINA TRIBUNAL FINAL JUDGMENT – The Tribunal led by Sir Geoffrey Nice QC announced that state sanctioned forced organ harvesting from prisoners of conscience has happened in China on a substantial scale to a substantial number of victims.. and it continues today.

 Use your social media brilliance to share this issue far and wide.. (sharing Hard To Believe film and this page is a good start!)